 Oral corticosteroids are not the steroids that you hear about athletes abusing.
 Your healthcare provider may prescribe oral corticosteroids for asthma flare-ups.
 These medicines help to reduce swelling and mucus production in the airways.
-Usually they are only taken for a short period of time.
+Often they are only taken for a short time.
 For example, they may be taken for 5 days.
-Sometimes people with asthma have to take oral corticosteroids for longer periods of time.
+Sometimes people with asthma have to take them for a longer time.

 While taking these medicines, it’s important that you:

 Keep tracking your asthma symptoms

 Use your quick-relief medicines as needed

 Tips for taking your medicine

 Make sure you take the medicine exactly as it is prescribed.
 The directions can be confusing.
 So if you are unsure ask your healthcare provider or pharmacist.
 Keep these instructions on your asthma action plan.